 In line with the Code of Practice on the Identification and Assessment of Special Educational Needs, the college is alert to any difficulty and makes provision according to individual needs.
 Such help is made by working in partnership with parents and outside agencies.
-All girls have access to a broad, balanced and relevant curriculum but if learning support is needed then we can offer additional help in the classroom or through counselling services.
+All students have access to a broad, balanced and relevant curriculum but if learning support is needed then we can offer additional help in the classroom or through counselling services.

 At all stages, where support is needed it is carefully monitored for its effectiveness.